alephium/voting-tutorial/docs/Voting Application on Alephium.md

 ```
 We will first implement the `deployNewContract` function.

-## Contract Deployment in Typescript
+## Contract Deployment in TypeScript

 ### Overview
 To deploy a `TxContract` on the network we need to have a full node running locally on the testnet.
 We will query the following REST API endpoints: